PraisesPJMT/PennyWise/server/README.md

   npm run dev
 ```

-- After running `npm run dev`, use the endpoint on [http://localhost:5134/](http://localhost:5134/)!
+- After running `npm run dev`, use the endpoint on [http://localhost:5000/](http://localhost:5000/)!
+- For more information please visit [How to Test API Endpoint (Complete Guide)](https://apidog.com/blog/test-api-endpoint/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>